 Glenfield Farm is listed on the State Heritage Register, and is of exceptional historical significance as one of the few surviving rural farm complexes in New South Wales dating from the original land grant of 1810 and still capable of use for family living and limited farming activities.
 The buildings on the property are located to the western part of the listed area on top of a ridge and contain a 14 room homestead, a dairy, coach house and privy.
 The land to the east of the site consists of former rural pastures and the original site fencing (State Heritage Inventory listing "Glenfield Farm").
-The curtilage of the item extends down to the Southern Railway Line, and is located only around 50 metres from the south-western extent of the study area.
+The curtilage of the item extends down to the Southern railway line, and is located only around 50 metres from the western extent of the proposed new rail link.
+The house and farm buildings are located approximately 220 metres from the proposed rail line.